The Supreme Court rejects Biden’s plan to wipe away $400 billion in student loan debt

 The 6-3 decision, with conservative justices in the majority, said the Biden administration overstepped its authority with the plan, and it leaves borrowers on the hook for repayments that are expected to resume in the fall.

-Biden was to announce a new set of actions to protect student loan borrowers and would address the court decision later Friday, said a White House official.
+Biden was to announce a new set of actions to protect student loan borrowers later Friday, said a White House official.
 The official was not authorized to speak publicly ahead of Biden’s expected statement on the case and spoke on condition of anonymity.

 The court held that the administration needed Congress’ endorsement before undertaking so costly a program.
-The majority rejected arguments that a bipartisan 2003 law dealing with student loans, known as the HEROES Act, gave Biden the power he claimed.
+The majority rejected arguments that a bipartisan 2003 law dealing with national emergencies, known as the HEROES Act, gave Biden the power he claimed.

 “Six States sued, arguing that the HEROES Act does not authorize the loan cancellation plan.
 We agree,” Chief Justice John Roberts wrote for the court.

-Justice Elena Kagan wrote in a dissent, joined by the court’s two other liberals, that the majority of the court “overrides the combined judgment of the Legislative and Executive Branches, with the consequence of eliminating loan forgiveness for 43 million Americans.”
+Justice Elena Kagan, wrote in a dissent, joined by the court’s two other liberals, that the majority of the court “overrides the combined judgment of the Legislative and Executive Branches, with the consequence of eliminating loan forgiveness for 43 million Americans.”
+Kagan read a summary of her dissent in court to emphasize her disagreement.

+Roberts, perhaps anticipating negative public reaction and aware of declining approval of the court, added an unusual coda to his opinion, cautioning that the liberals’ dissent should not be mistaken for disparagement of the court itself. ”It is important that the public not be misled either.
+Any such misperception would be harmful to this institution and our country,” the chief justice wrote.

 Loan repayments will resume in October, although interest will begin accruing in September, the Education Department has announced.
 Payments have been on hold since the start of the coronavirus pandemic more than three years ago.